HOLSTER

 The Frustrations of Finding the Right Holster

-Two Cautions:
+Five Cautions:

 1. Make sure that you can acquire a full firing grip on the handgun while it is still in the holster.
 You most likely will not have the time to shift your grip after you have drawn the gun, meaning that if you haven't drawn with a full firing grip you may be forced to shoot without the gun in its proper position in your hand.
+This is generally a more crucial concern with a relatively flat pistol as the rounder surfaces of a revolver may provide a channel for the thumb, allowing it to hook the gun up into the palm.

 2. Make sure that the mouth of your holster will remain open when it is empty, under a variety of conditions of use.
-You and your holster both contribute to the ability to re-holster your gun one-handed with your eyes on the threat.
+You and your holster both contribute to the ability to reholster your gun one-handed with your eyes on the threat.
 This is a crucial gun handling skill which could be impeded by the wrong equipment.

 The Defensive Firearms Tripod